-Should We Tell Patients to Limit White Meat Intake, Too?
+Ronald M. Krauss, MD, on Whether We Should Tell Patients to Limit White Meat Intake, Too

 Although current dietary guidelines encourage limiting red meat intake in favor of white meat, a study suggests that diets high in either red or white meat may have similar lipid and lipoprotein effects compared with diets high in plant-based proteins.